thomasrayner/thomasrayner.github.io/_posts/2020-09-16-cissp-study-notes-ch5.md

 comments: true
 categories: [cissp, security, certifications]
 ---
+Chapter 5 is concerned with asset security.
+It discusses identifying and classifying information and assets, as well as determining how to maintain assets and identify asset owners.
+Chapter 5 also talks about protecting privacy, ensuring proper asset retention, determining data security controls, and establishing information and asset handling requirements.

 Last summer I spent about a month studying for and getting my Certified Information Systems Security Professional (CISSP) certification from ISC2.
 I went about studying for the test a few ways:

 * I used the PocketPrep app